SumoLogic/sumologic-kubernetes-collection/deploy/docs/opentelemetry_collector.md

-As we are providing drop-in replacement, most of the configuration from [`values.yaml`][values] should work the same way for Opentelemetry Collector like for Fluentd.
+As we are providing drop-in replacement, most of the configuration from [`values.yaml`][values] should work the same way for OpenTelemetry Collector like for Fluentd.

 ### Metrics Configuration

-All Opentelemetry Collector configuration for metrics is located in [`values.yaml`][values] as `metadata.metrics.config`.
+All OpenTelemetry Collector configuration for metrics is located in [`values.yaml`][values] as `metadata.metrics.config`.

-If you want to modify it, please see [Sumologic Opentelemetry Collector configuration][configuration] for more information.
+If you want to modify it, please see [Sumologic OpenTelemetry Collector configuration][configuration] for more information.

 ## Logs

-Opentelemetry Collector can be used for both log collection and metadata enrichment.
-For these roles, it replaces respectively Fluent-Bit and FluentD.
+OpenTelemetry Collector can be used for both log collection and metadata enrichment.
+For these roles, it replaces respectively Fluent Bit and Fluentd.

 For log collection, it can be enabled by setting: